Linux is rapidly emerging as the leading platform for embedded devices

-Prerequisites: The course is intended for engineers and programmers involved in developing embedded computing systems and devices using the Linux Operating System.
-Students who are unfamiliar witn Linux, should consider taking CSE-41269 UNIX and Linux Systems Administration I before enrolling in this course.
-Students must have solid knowledge of material covered in ECE-40291 Embedded Controller Programming with Embedded C and CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts
+Prerequisites: This advanced course is intended for engineers and programmers involved in developing embedded computing systems and devices using the Linux Operating System.
+Students unfamiliar with Linux operating system are strongly advised to complete the course CSE-41333 Linux Operating System Fundamentals prior to enrolling in this course.
+Students must have solid knowledge of the material covered in CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts and ECE-40291 Embedded Controller Programming with Embedded C

 - Fluency in C Programming